infrawatch/service-telemetry-operator/README.md

 run the `quickstart.sh` script located in the `deploy/` directory after starting up a [CodeReady Containers](https://github.com/code-ready/crc) environment.

-To deploy a local build of the Service Telemetry Operator itself, start by running `build/build_ci.sh`.
-Once that's done, you can test new builds of the core operator code like this:
+core operator code like this:

 ```shell